Jerrysuper123/pharmacy-pal/README.md

 - COVID-19 has strained Singapore's hospital system.
 For many citizens, self-care through pharmacy store has become more viable, especially for the fear of virus infection at hot spots - clinics and hospitals.

 - Google allows for pharmacy location search but its search return also includes non-pharmacy results.
-So this app provide geo location of registered pharmacy with the Singapore government.
+So this app provide geo location of registered pharmacy under the Singapore government.

-- With many people visiting pharmacy, some might already know what drug they want to purchase, but not sure it could be purchased over the counter.
+- With many people visiting pharmacy, some might require symptom diagnosis and medication recommendation before meeting the pharmacist for a more fruitful discussion.

-- Some people might prefer e-pharmacy to get the drugs to deliver to their door step.
-However, there are many illegal online pharmacies, which might cause misuse of drugs or overdose.
-They need a list of HSA registered e-pharmacy.

 - In addition, some people might want to know the registered pharmacist at certain drug store and also to know their experience before consulting them